People are a key concern for all of the group's business lines.

 Arnaud Lagardère Editorial"The Lagardère group saw a return to profitability in 2012, with attributable profit reaching 89 million, and net sales holding steady despite a very tough market.

 The Group's media businesses posted recurring ebit slightly higher than our guidance..."

 The group's activities

-Lagardère, a world-class pure-play media group led by Arnaud Lagardère, operates in around 30 countries and is structured around four distinct, complementary divisions.
+Lagardère, a world-class diversified media group led by Arnaud Lagardère, operates in around 30 countries and is structured around four distinct, complementary divisions.

 The group's history